This chapter contains mentions of firearms and depictions of electric shocks.

 A change came to his face that was at the same time heartening and terrifying.
 His eyes were wide and his smile unnerving.

 “That brings me to the reason I wanted to see you,“ replied the Lieutenant Colonel. ”Do you know when Dunkirk became ours?
 This slice of land was captured from France by Henry the Sixth, centuries ago.”
 He paused.
 “What most don’t know is that this dingy outpost was taken—and has been defended—for a reason outside war and politics.
-Scientists suspect it of possessing certain qualities that we intend to look into after war has ended.”
+Scientists suspect it of possessing certain qualities and ongoing research is being conducted here as we speak.”

 “We?” she asked, straightening.

 He smiled.
 “I suppose I did have vested interest in this area,” he answered.
 “We all have our lives outside the war.”

 “And so was I. Or rather, we were.”
 Clarke’s inward chuckle came again.
 “No one will believe strange claims like ours.
 In our proposal we said we were certain there are tunnels between worlds.
 Know what their answer was?
 The entire council laughed.
 Laughed a good five minutes, then had my colleague and I chucked out of the lab for good.”